Daylily-Zeleen/Photon-GDScript-Client-SDK-for-Godot-3.x/README.md

     - Group's objects callback methods( are called defer as default, you can code `<RealtimeClient/ChatClient>.notify_when_idle = false` to set their are called realtime, but they are still called later than signal).
 5. The argument's type of callback `web_rpc_responsed` in GDScript is different to C# SDK, it is `WebRpcResponse`( In C#, it is `OperationResponse`).
 6. You can't access the `PhotonPeer`( a underlying implementation for `RealtimeClient` and `ChatClient` ), you don't need to access it in common usage.
 If you has necessary to access it，please commit an issue to describe the necessity.
-7. Because this SDK is a warps of C# SDK, in order to maximaize performance, I set the property `PhotonPeer.ReuseEventInstance` to `true`.
+7. Because this SDK is a wrapper of C# SDK, in order to maximaize performance, I set the property `PhotonPeer.ReuseEventInstance` to `true`.
 You can control it by `RealtimeClient.reuse_event_instance` and `ChatClient.reuse_event_instance` in GDScript version.
 8. As the same reson as above, the instances which their class are named `ErroInfo`, `OperationResponse` and `WebRpcResponse`, which got from `RealtimeClient` and `ChatClient`, are always the same intance, event if got from defferent Client instancea.
 If you need to cache infos which in these intances, please extract infos every time you get them.
 9. I‘m not expose the property `ChatClient.UseBackgroundWorkerForSending` for GDSctipt SDK.
 Instead, I implement a backgound thread system to send outgoing commands and dispatch incoming commands for both `RealtimeClient` and `ChatClient`:
     - use `bg_send` to control the ability of send outgoing commands;